capt-meelo/capt-meelo.github.io/_posts/2019-01-16-offsec-certs.md

 For AWE/OSEE, I don't have much to say as well since I haven’t taken the course/certification yet.
 Regarding the course’s online availability, I read from [Jollyfrog’s blog][osee] that it will be online by early 2020.
 However, some said that the online version might not happen since the course is being updated yearly.
 I also heard that this is the hardest exploit development course.
 If you're looking for a prep course, I think [Prace Security's Advanced Software Exploitation][ptrace] is good based on its syllabus.
 I also haven't taken this course yet so no review about it.

 Again, these are just my opinions since I haven't taken both AWAE and AWE courses.
 But I'll definitely take them to complete all of Offensive Security's certification.
-Gotta catch 'em all!.
+Gotta catch 'em all!

 ## Conclusion

 If you love challenges and really need the certifications on your CV, go ahead and take the Offensive Security courses.
-However, if you are the type of person who always want the best value out of your pocket, I suggest you look for other courses since these courses (OSCE, OSCP, and OSWP) are not worth the money anymore.
 For me, I'm still going to take Offensive Security certifications because they don't expire and are still valuable in my CV.
+However, if you are the type of person who always want the best value out of their pocket, I suggest you consider other available courses.

-Another thing, I'm not a fan of certifications in a sense that people should choose **knowledge and skills over certification**.
-I know a lot of people who are not certified but very skilled and talented in the infosec field, thus making them more valuable than those who are certified.
-It's not about the certifications that you can add in your CV and hang in your wall, but it's more about the skills and the knowledge that you can gain. **Take the course for the sake of knowledge and skills, not just for the sake of being certified.**
+Another thing, people should always choose **knowledge and skills over certification**.
+I know a lot of people who are not certified but are very skilled and talented in the infosec field, thus making them more valuable than those who are certified.
+It's not just about the certifications that you can add in your CV and hang in your wall, but it's more about the skills and the knowledge that you can gain. **Take the course for the sake of knowledge and skills, not just for the sake of being certified.**

 If you're like me who does not earn much and who is frugal, keep on searching the web for a particular topic that you need and want to learn.
 There are a lot of people/companies who freely provide tutorials, writeups, and courses.
 Good examples of these are [Open Security Training][open] and [Sam Bowne][samclass].
-Remember, always **be resourceful**.
+Remember, **Google is your friend so be resourceful**.

 [htb]: https://www.hackthebox.eu/
 [redteam]: https://www.pentesteracademy.com/redteamlab